 This brief is for people in non-profits interested in new methods of generating revenue for your organization.
 You might know a bit about Social Enterprise and Earned Income Strategies for non-profit organizations.
 Certainly, the prospects of sustainable funding making your organization less dependent on current donor and foundation funding are attractive.
 But, what do you do next?

-This guide assists you and your organization to tackle 'social enterprise'.
-It helps sequence necessary steps and to form an action plan.
-Social Enterprise is NOT feasible for all NGOs, so investigation and prudence are highly encouraged.
+This introductory guide assists you and your organization in tackling social enterprise and helps you form an action plan.
+Social Enterprise is NOT feasible for all organizations, so investigation and prudence are highly encouraged.